 I’ve never really been comfortable with eyes aimed at me.
-The feeling hasn’t changed, whether I was at my desk in third grade answering questions in front of the class, auditioning for Swing Choir in High School, or stepping onto a stage to perform.
+The feeling hasn’t changed, whether I was at my desk in third grade answering questions in front of the class, auditioning in a choir dress for Swing Choir in High School, or stepping onto a stage to perform.
 So, it would seem paradoxical that my dream would be to do just this – stand in front of crowds and perform.
 But the first time I heard my voice amplified through speakers, I was hooked.
 There was nothing like that feeling before that moment, and there has been nothing like that since.

 I’ve learned over the years that many performers also struggle with this discomfort of being looked at, in spite of how confident they may appear while being on stage.
 So why do we keep pursuing this?
 I can only speak to my own motives which has changed over the years.
 Initially, music was fun and exciting, performing cover songs that were well loved by the bar crowds, but eventually I needed something more.
 I got hired to sing for funerals and wedding ceremonies which was completely different, and while it was difficult and emotional, it brought me a greater sense of fulfillment.
 This was a step in the right direction, but still, something was missing.